JovianHQ/jovian-py/README.md

 jovian.commit()
 ```

 Jovian keeps track of existing notebooks using a `.jovianrc` file next to your notebook.
 If you don't want to update the current notebook, but create a new notebook instead, simply delete the `.jovianrc` file.
-Note that if you rename your notebook, Jovian will upload a new notebooko when you commit, instead of updating the old one.
+Note that if you rename your notebook, Jovian will upload a new notebook when you commit, instead of updating the old one.

 If you run into issues with updating a notebook, or want to replace a notebook in your account using a new/renamed notebook, you can provide the `notebook_id` argument to `jovian.commit`.